Practice Listening to Understand English

 Unlike a baby, you probably don’t have the opportunity to just sit around and listen to native English speakers all day long while also having your every need met.
-As an adult, it’s up to you (your responsibility) to incorporate listening practice into your study schedule if you want to be able to understand spoken English.
+As an adult, it’s up to you to incorporate listening practice into your study schedule.

 While the focus is on listening, the practice I am going to teach you will help you improve your English in the following ways: